-Fashion industry statistics for Canada, provided by Thread UP, indicate that Gen Z is the fastest-growing segment.
-However, Baby Boomers and Millennials spend the most on second-hand clothes.
+Fashion industry statistics for Canada provided by Thread UP indicate that Gen Z is the fastest-growing segment.
+However, baby boomers and millennials spend the most on second-hand clothes.

 Fashion Industry Statistics for Canada

-4. Nearly half (48%) of Canada’s manufacturing jobs in the fashion industry are in Quebec.
+4. According to 2020 research, Quebec accounts for nearly half (48%) of Canada’s manufacturing jobs in the fashion industry.

-6. Canadian retail apparel sales totalled $30.9 billion in 2018.
+6. Canadian retail apparel sales totalled $27.8 million in 2021.

-9. In Ontario, clothing and clothing accessories sales dropped by 2.6% in 2021.
+9. In Ontario, clothing and accessories sales dropped by 2.6% in 2021.

 Indeed, the lockdown and social distancing restrictions had a lot to do with these numbers.

-Fashion Industry Facts & Environmental Impact
+Fashion Industry Facts and Environmental Impact

-12. Every year, hundreds of thousands of animals are farmed for their fur in Canada.
+13. Every year, hundreds of thousands of animals are farmed for their fur in Canada.

-On a positive note, between January and March of 2021, more than 7,000 people signed a federal petition to end fur farming of all animal species in Canada.
+On a positive note, between January and March 2021, more than 7,000 people signed a federal petition to end fur farming of all animal species in Canada.

-13. Trends in the fashion industry show that manufacturers use 93 billion cubic meters of water per year.
+14. Trends in the fashion industry show that manufacturers use 93 billion cubic meters of water per year.

-14. Cotton is responsible for 30% of all textile fibre depletion.
+15. Cotton is responsible for 30% of all textile fibre depletion.

 Additionally, global fashion industry statistics from 2020 showed that people worldwide use 5 trillion litres of water to dye fabric every year — the equivalent of 2 million Olympic-sized swimming pools.

-COVID-19 and Fashion Industry Statistics From 2020
+COVID-19 and Fashion Industry Statistics

-17. Canadian retailers saw their largest annual decline since 2009.
+18. In 2020, Canadian retailers saw their largest annual decline since 2009.

 Retail apparel industry statistics imply that half of the retailers in this sub-sector were closed for an average of six business days in December 2020.
-And in April that year, 70% of them were closed for an average of 20 days.
+And in April that same year, 70% of them were closed for an average of 20 days.